Red Baron likes to read books about German history written by foreigners. The

 The German Bible

-To get the word of God across to the people, Luther schaute dem Volk aufs Maul (used the idiom of the ordinary people on the streets and of the farm people), and while translating, he invented catchy new German words when they did not exist.
+To get the word of God across to the people, Luther schaute dem Volk aufs Maul (used the idiom of the ordinary people on the streets and on the farms), and while translating, he coined catchy new German words when they did not exist.
 Nearly all of his neologisms are combinations of two already used words, e.g., Schandfleck (spot of shame) for blemish, Gewissensbiss (biting of the conscience) for remorse, Lockvogel (luring bird) for bait, and Landpfleger (caretaker of the country) for governor.
-Eventually, Albrecht was twofold mistaken by taking neither Friar Martin's posting of the 95 Theses seriously nor his capability of translating the Word of God for ordinary people.
+Eventually, Albrecht was mistaken twofold: he took neither Friar Martin's posting of the 95 Theses seriously nor his ability to translate the Word of God for ordinary people.

 Interestingly,

-had initially used movable types to print the Latin Bible, but later, he
+Gutenberg initially used movable type to print the Latin Bible, but later he

-printed letters of Indulgence instead that the Catholic Church sold.
+printed letters of Indulgence instead, which the Catholic Church sold.

 This practice was at the origin of the Reformation.